zhaoshenhao/mphoto/README.md

 1. **DeepFace** for face detection and embedding.
 2. **PaddleOCR** for bib number recognition.
 3. **Python + Web Framework + JavaScript** for frontend development.
+    a. **FAST API** for frontend development.
+    b.
+Postgresql + pgvector for RDBMS and VectorDB
+    c.
+Async IO
 4. **AWS deployment** with **S3 as the photo storage**.

 ---